DeepEN: A Deep Reinforcement Learning Framework for Personalized Enteral Nutrition in Critical Care: Methods

 \subsubsection{Data Extraction and Preprocessing}

 We extracted a cohort of enteral feeding patients from the MIMIC-IV database \cite{johnson2023mimic} which contains data for over 60,000 ICU patients from the Beth Israel Deaconess Medical Center (Boston, MA, USA) from between 2008 to 2019.
-Inclusion criteria contained following conditions: 1) patient is $>$18 years of age, 2) has at least 12 hours of enteral feeding data, and 3) has at least one recorded weight measurement.
+Inclusion criteria included the following conditions: 1) patient is $>$18 years of age, 2) has at least 12 hours of enteral feeding data, and 3) has at least one recorded weight measurement.
 In total, data for 11,378 patients were included.
-For each patient, we collect data on demographics, vital signs, lab-values, fluids, specific diagnoses, enteral feeding data, and other relevant variables detailed in section 3.2.
+For each patient, we collect data on demographics, vital signs, lab-values, treatments, specific diagnoses, enteral feeding data, and other relevant variables detailed in Table \ref{tab:included_variables}.
 We only include data from periods where EN is administered, and did not consider periods where EN is absent or interrupted, nor did we consider data from parenteral feeding.
 In line with clinical evidence, we use enteral feeding data only from the first 10 days post-ICU admission to focus on the acute phase of critical illness (PCI) \cite{iwashyna2015towards}.
 Data for calories, protein, and water intake were extracted from MIMIC-IV's \textit{inputevents} table.
-We aggregated the patient trajectories into four-hourly windows using mean or sum as appropriate, and fill any missing values using linear interpolation.
-More details on the patient cohort can be found in the Appendix (see Section 1: \textit{Cohort Information}).
+We aggregated the patient trajectories into four-hourly windows using mean or sum as appropriate.
+Missing values were imputed using sample-and-hold with time-since-last-measurement features.
+More details on the patient cohort can be found in Supplementary Table~S2.